WeTransfer/wt-api-docs/source/includes/_board-api.md

   "message": "\"board.files.name\" length must be less than or equal to 255 characters long.
 See https://developers.wetransfer.com/documentation"
 }
 ```

-After a successful request (see the 200 (OK) paragraph above), this endpoint will return an JSON holding an object for each file you want to add to the board.
-That object is helpful in the next step when we want to request a place where we can upload our file.

-The important parts in the response are the `id` of the file, the `id` of the multipart object, together with its `part_numbers`.

-**Important**

-Files on a board _must_ have a chunk size of 6 megabytes (or more precisely 6291456 bytes), except for the very last chunk, which can be smaller.
-Sending too much or too little data will result in a `400 Bad Request` error when you finalize the file.
-As with transfers: Do not let us down.

 <h2 id="board-request-upload-url">Request upload URL</h2>